BenCuff/github-pages-test/docs/data-vis.md

 {% endcapture %}

 {% include cards-container-start.html %}
-  {% include card.html content=card_content_3 title="❌To be avoided: showing multiple categories in time series data with stacked bar charts" %}
+  {% include card.html content=card_content_3 title="❌ To be avoided: showing multiple categories in time series data with stacked bar charts" %}
-  {% include card.html content=card_content_4 title="✔️Best practice: using bar charts or line charts for time series data only when there is one category" %}
+  {% include card.html content=card_content_4 title="✔️ Best practice: using bar charts or line charts for time series data only when there is one category" %}
 {% include cards-container-end.html %}

 {% capture expandable_content_3 %}